learn-co-curriculum/map-state-to-props-readme/README.md

 Ok, __mapStateToProps()__ and __connect()__ is very confusing; we'll be digging through it more in upcoming lessons.
-But for now, let's boot up our application, click the button, and see if we can finally get our application to render.
-Ok, it works - our component now properly re-renders!
+But for now, let's boot up our application, click the button, and verify that we can finally get our application to re-render.

 #### A Note on `dispatch`